makersmecca/Typing-Animation-React/README.md

 ## Contribute:

 Feel free to create a new PR for updates or fixes.

-Note that all PR may not be merged.
+### Note that all PRs may not be merged.

+The general guidelines I'll follow are:

+- Does it make developing Typing-Animation easier?
+- Does it help improve perfomance and efficiency?
+- Does it fix a bug?
+- Does it break anything?
+- Does it stick to the original goal of Typing-Animation (Simple, easy to use and ligh-weight)
+- Does it reduce the build size?
+- Is it necessary?

 ## License: